kaustubhhiware/ascii-art/README.md

   Alpha , come back later.

 ## Aims:
-* To convert an image into ascii art
+* To convert an image into ascii format
 * Save the image into user specified location.
 * Pip module ?